grothedev/lapigen/README.md

     TODO: genRelatedFiles.sh is unnecessary since there are only two options and genModels.sh already makes controllers. probably best to have genProject.sh that calls each script, and remove generating anything but models from genModels.sh

+how this works:
+    1. calls "artisan //TODO

+    3. uses template files, such as "Controller.template.php" to copy into the project, rename, and replace the variables with the correct values, such as model or field

 Name ideas: